 Take a French Revolution history tour

 Those keen to learn more about the events surrounding the French National Day, should consider joining this 2-hour French Revolution tour.
 You’ll find out all about the storming of the Bastille fortress that took place on July 14th, as well as further details about what sparked the Revolution and its long-lasting consequences.
-You’ll visit sites including Les Invalides, the Assemblée Nationale (the French Parliament), and the Tuileries Gardens.
+The tour focuses on the Bastille area and includes some secret sites.

 French Revolution History Tour | Starts in 7th Arrondissement